vsouza/awesome-ios/README.md

 * [SWRevealViewController](https://github.com/John-Lluch/SWRevealViewController) - A UIViewController subclass for presenting side view controllers inspired on the FaceBook and Wunderlist apps, done right.
 * [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS. :large_orange_diamond:
 * [XLActionController](https://github.com/xmartlabs/XLActionController) - Fully customizable and extensible action sheet controller written in Swift. :large_orange_diamond:
-* [FooterPull](https://github.com/rob-nash/FooterPull) - Add paging to your table views with a cool animation.
 * [StackPageView](https://github.com/noppefoxwolf/StackPageView) - Vertical page view with UIViewControllers stacked on the top of each other :large_orange_diamond:
 * [PageControl](https://github.com/kasper-lahti/PageControl) - ● ○ ○ ○ A nice, animated UIPageControl alternative. :large_orange_diamond:
 * [Curry](https://github.com/devinross/curry) - Curry is a framework built to enhance and compliment Foundation and UIKit.